howl-editor/howl/site/source/doc/api/breadcrumbs.md

 As can be seen above, a crumb has a file reference, or a buffer reference via the `buffer_marker` field, or both at the same time.
-In the case where a marker is available that should be used for determining the correct position, as `pos` could become stale due to subsequent edits.
+In the case where a marker is available that should be used for determining the correct position, as `pos` could be stale in those cases, due to later editing or modifications.
+[crumb_pos](#crumb_pos) can be used for correctly determining the up-to-date position of a given crumb.

 ---